 To give the upper elementary grade teacher a comprehensive picture of the music program as carried on in the modern grammar school.
 The values and aims of music, the subject matter, and the best methods of presenting the various problems encountered in rote and sight-singing.
 Sight-singing of more difficult melodies and rhythms, chromatics, two-part singing, and conducting.
+For education majors only.
+One course and procedures used in the music program of the elementary school.
+For music majors only.
+One course.

 325. Public School Music Methods in the Elementary Grades.

-A careful analysis and evaluation of the music materials, methods and procedures used in the music program of the elementary school.
+A careful analysis and evaluation of the music materials, methods